kodecocodes/english-style-guide/README.md

 **Ampersands in Titles**

-In books, we prefer ampersands to spelling out "and" for titles.
+In books, we prefer ampersands to spelling out "and" for both book and chapter titles.
 * **Correct**: Data Structures & Algorithms in Swift
 * **Incorrect**: Data Structures and Algorithms in Swift